p-m-p/slider/packages/docs/docs/guides/01-react.md

 ## `sliderRef` prop

-To can gain access to the BoxSlider instance pass a ref to the `sliderRef` props.
+To gain access to the BoxSlider instance pass a ref to the `sliderRef` props.
 The current value of the ref will be set once the component is mounted and the slider instance is initialised.
 View the [API reference](/docs/getting-started/api) for more information on the available methods.